davekinkead/thesis/paper.coffee.md

           student

-We now need our simulation to do something.
-During each tick in the simulation (a generic time period that could represent terms, semesters, or years), a percentage of students graduate and leave the school.
-These students are in turn replaced by new enrollments.
-A certain percentage of those enrolling will be selective however.
+Now need our simulation to do something.
+Events in the simulation will occur during a generic time perior called a `tick`.
+A tick can represent any fixed period of time such as a term, semester, or year.
+During each tick schools will `teach` students, some students will `graduate`, and some new students will `enrol`.

+A school's educational impact on students will be modelled by the `teach` method where a schools `impact` value affects a students `ability` value.
+This could be modelling in a variety of ways but for simplicity we will just apply a linear factor with the result constrainted between `0.0` and `1.0`.

+    Simulation::teach = () ->
+      @students.map (student) ->
+        student.ability = Math.min student.ability * (1 + student.school.impact), 1.0

+In each tick, a certain percentage of students will graduate from each school.
+These students are then replaced by new enrolments.

 [Note about selection].

-Of these selective students the best will enroll in the top performing school.
+Of these selective students the best will enrol in the top performing school.
 [Note about school policies and how they can be modelled].

 The result is that the graduating cohort will be `reset` with some selectively reallocated.
+First we calculate the average student ability for each school.

     Simulation::graduate = () ->

-First get average school performace.

       [zero, one] = [[], []]
       @students.map (student) ->